grafana/grafana/docs/sources/whatsnew/whats-new-next/index.md

 - An application instrumented for tracing with Grafana Cloud Traces.
 - Adding a few lines of code to your existing k6 scripts.

 The integration works by having k6 inject tracing metadata into the requests it sends to users’ backend services when they run a test.
 The tracing data is then correlated with k6 test run data, so users can understand how their services and operations behaved during the whole test run.
-The collected tracing data is aggregated to generate real-time metrics, such as frequency of calls, error rates, and percentile latencies, that help users narrow their search space and quickly spot anomalies.
+The collected tracing data is aggregated to generate real-time metrics—such as frequency of calls, error rates, and percentile latencies—that help users narrow their search space and quickly spot anomalies.

 To learn more, refer to the [Integration with Grafana Cloud Traces documentation](/docs/grafana-cloud/k6/analyze-results/integration-with-grafana-cloud-traces/) and [Distributed Tracing in Grafana Cloud k6 blog post](https://grafana.com/blog/2023/09/19/troubleshoot-failed-performance-tests-faster-with-distributed-tracing-in-grafana-cloud-k6/).